r3id/r3id_app/work_terms.md

 We are sure you understand how important it is as a small business that you pay the invoices that we send you promptly.
 As we’re also sure you’ll want to stay friends, you agree to stick tight to the agreed payment schedule.

-Invoices will be raised and dispatched electronically on the 28th day of the month.
-Upon receipt of invoice payment is required within 14 days, unless other arrangements have been expressly agreed.
+Invoices will be raised and dispatched electronically upon completion of the project.
+Upon receipt of invoice payment is required within 7 days, unless other arrangements have been expressly agreed.

 [R3ID][r3idurl] reserves the right to charge interest on overdue invoices at the rate of 5% above Bank base rate at the time of the charge.